cicsdev/cics-banking-sample-application-cbsa/etc/usage/reactUI/doc/CBSA_React_UI_User_Guide.md

 ![Delete Account](./images/ReactUIUserGuide/401-Carbon-React-Delete-Account.png)

-Searching for the account using the account number and clicking "Submit" will show any existing account in a table.
+Searching for the account using the account number and clicking "Submit" will show the existing account in a table.
 Clicking the "Delete" button will produce a warning popup.

 ![Delete Account Popup](./images/ReactUIUserGuide/402-Carbon-React-Delete-Account-Warning-Popup.png)